DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/README.md

 ### <ul>[Part II: Complex Wavelet Transform and Convolutional Neural Networks (CNN)](https://github.com/DrStef/Deep-Learning-and-Digital-Signal-Processing-for-Environmental-Sound-Classification/blob/main/ESC10-Sound-Classification-WaveletTransforms_phase_v06.ipynb) </ul>

-Optimization of wavelet selection and parameters for best discrimination of sound categories. <br>
+Optimization of wavelet selection and parameters for best discrimination of sound classes. <br>
 Wavelet selection: the difficulty here is the selection of the right wavelet suited to the full range of noise types: pseudo-stationary, non-stationary, transient/impulsive. <br>
+Applying different wavelets to each type of sound significantly improves classification accuracy.
+We train the CNN with 2 128x128 grayscale images per audio clip: scalogram magnitude and phase.
+Accuracy <b> ~ 94%. </b>

 <div align="center">